Contributing

 After looking at the requirements.txt file,

-I was relieved to see that the package did in fact use the newest version of scikit-learn
+I was relieved to see that the package did in fact use the newest version of scikit-learn.

-But why didn't set_output
+But why didn't set_output work?

-, I found what I was looking for in the documentation for the
+Switching to how set_output works in scikit-learn, I found what I was looking for in the documentation for the

-TransformerMixin
+TransformerMixin class:

 Mixin class for all transformers in scikit-learn.